 Although there have been several advancements in the scientific world regarding new medications and cutting-edge diagnostic techniques, the rate of these diseases has multiplied many times.
-This increase has been steep particularly in the last 20 years.
-Due to this trend, major organizations including American Heart Association, National Institutes of Health, and National Heart, Lung, and Blood Institute have all started looking at an integrative approach to managing this growing epidemic.
+This increase has been steep, particularly in the last 20 years.
+Due to this trend, major organizations, including the American Heart Association, National Institutes of Health, and National Heart, Lung, and Blood Institute have all started looking at an integrative approach to managing this growing epidemic.
 Diagnostic testing and medications are still the mainstays of patient management.
 However, the importance of diet, exercise, stress reduction, and lifestyle habits cannot be ignored.

 Following is a closer look at these recommendations.

 Carbohydrates in the diet are mainly composed of cellulose and starches.
 The human body cannot digest cellulose.
 It is mainly present in plant fiber.
 Healthy starches or “carbs” have to be included in the diet, not just for the energy supply but also for the protective micronutrients.
-Low carb diets are not healthy as that may lead to either decreased caloric intake than recommended or consumption of unhealthy fats as a substitute.
+Low carb diets are not as healthy as that may lead to either decreased caloric intake than recommended or consumption of unhealthy fats as a substitute.